KappaAnt/375Warmup/README.md

 Intended input: ./run input.txt
 Will output results in "output.txt" showing every combination of sum shared in the array.
 **Extra Credit ^
+**There will be an extra newline "\n" at the end of the outputfile, Professor Yin stated it was ok as long as I mentioned it here.
 My input1.txt provides a large output.txt, specifically because of the 0 case.

 Time Complexity: